 Purchase Order Process: Challenges, Automation & Best Practices

-Creating purchase orders (POs) is a big — and inevitable — part of running a direct-to-consumer (DTC) brand.
+As you probably already know, creating purchase orders (POs) is a big — and inevitable — part of running a direct-to-consumer (DTC) brand.

 When it comes to navigating the purchase order process, your company has 2 choices: